 Notary, secretarial correspondence and contact person secretariat, agenda management, ARA representative to the NCE

-Erick Douwes, Chairman
+Erick Douwes, Vice Chairman and Member of the Board

 Jitske van Groenland, Member of the Board